vicki167/SocketServerSimulator/README.md

 The client tries by default to connect to port 9999 on the loopback address.
 This may be changed by passing in the hostname and port number as the first two arguments to the application.

+Some design notes :
+* I did not worry about setting up logging.
+Instead, I just printed to System.out
+* I chose not to read some of the configurable fields from a properties file.
+That would be an important thing to add for a "real" application.
+* I did not use the Java NIO package to construct this demo.
+Instead, I went wtih the older style comms.
+I can update if desired.
+Paul had mentioned working with older versions of the JDK, so I wanted to have some "old school" code in the example
+* The unit testing could be more complete and test more error conditions

 ## Build instructions